rhassett-cshl/GLM/README.md

 # Probabilistic and machine-learning methods for predicting local rates of transcription elongation from nascent RNA sequencing data

+## Overview
+In our manuscript, we devise a probabilistic model that predicts nucleotide-specific elongation rates as a generalized linear function of nearby genomic and epigenomic features.
+Here, we provide scripts of the implementation, and demonstrate how we can use them to estimate coefficient $\kappa$ for both synthetic and experimental data.

 ## Examples

 ### Estimate rates based on simulated data